CaioPaschoal/Netflix90s/README.md

 # Netflix90s
-Netflix Homepage Clone - 90's version
+Netflix homepage Clone - 90's version, using HTML, CSS (Flexbox), JavaScript and Owl Carousel 2.

+Project from Digital Innovation One by Felipe Aguiar